jchenche/File-system/README.md

 # File system assignment
-- Name            : Jimmy Chen Chen
+- Name: Jimmy Chen Chen
-- Grades acquired : 100%
+- Grades acquired: 100%
-- Class           : CSC360 (Operating Systems).
+- Class: CSC360 (Operating Systems).
-- Convention      : returning 0 and 1 usually denotes failure and success respectively
+- Convention: returning 0 and 1 usually denotes failure and success respectively
-- Type            : Flavour of the original simple UNIX filesystem
+- Type: Flavour of the original UNIX filesystem

 # HOW TO RUN:
 - Only 2 commands to run.
 Go to folder /apps and type `make` then `./kapish`